Schedule and Location

 Fees and Registration

-Be ready for spring plant shopping!
+Get ready for spring plant sales!
 In this workshop, you will create a design for a small garden space under the guidance of a landscape designer.
 Learn how to use vertical and horizontal space, which plants are best for small gardens, how to use color effectively, and how to incorporate containers and other objects d’art.
 Leave with a sketch for your garden and a plant list to guide your shopping at the Arboretum plant sale, or wherever you do your plant shopping.

 This course is ideal for areas under 1000 square feet, whether that’s all the space you have, or if you are working on a small area of a larger garden.